-“We need this two people at least once in our lifetime – a doctor and a lawyer” that’s a dialogue from a popular Hollywood flick.
+“We need these two people at least once in our lifetime – a doctor and a lawyer.”
+That’s a dialogue from a popular Hollywood flick.
 But the truth is we need their assistance much more often than that.

 Let’s bail out the doctor here and just talk about a lawyer, or popularly called as an attorney.
 When the term lawyer is used, the first picture which pops up in our mind is that of a person with grey hair and dressed in formals, trying to get you out of jail; isn’t it?
 Yes, they do that too, but that’s not all they do.
-Let’s have a look on the dictionary definition of a lawyer.
+In fact, law PR firms like https://www.elitelawyermanagement.com/ are trying to combat that stereotypical image of lawyers as it can hurt their business.
+To explain why that is so, let’s have a look at the dictionary definition of a lawyer.

 Lawyer (noun): a person who practices a set of rules framed by the legislature.

-So, apart from criminal matters, there are other matters too which require an expert who knows all the rules, and that expert happens to be a lawyer or an attorney.
-Many situations which involve a legal dispute or a deal, you may not want to take a chance by acting without proper advice.
+So, apart from criminal matters, there are other matters too that require an expert who knows all the rules, and that expert happens to be a lawyer or an attorney.
+That’s why lawyers are trying to revamp their image.
+Many situations that involve a legal dispute or a deal, you may not want to take a chance by acting without proper advice.
 For instance, you want to make a real estate transaction.
 Buying or selling a property involves a lot of legal complications, which a common man is generally not aware of.
 If you ignore laws, you may end up in legal detention.
 To avoid that, you should consult a real estate lawyer or a landlord tenant lawyer in NYC before cracking the deal; or prior to start any construction on your property, you should hire a construction attorney to help you cope with municipal obligations and rules.

 It’s not that you need a lawyer every time, fighting a speeding ticket or small court appearances are some examples.